 - A signed statement of the list of equipment to be re-exported to UK (Form 7)

 - Kindly note that the use of drones (aerial shooting equipment) in Indonesia are subject to regulations issued by the Ministry of Transportation.
 It is highly recommended to employ a licensed local company that will have to apply for flight and security clearance from the authorities for an aerial shooting activity.

 - A clear copy of passport (main details only – valid for at least 6 months)

 - Three recent passport-size photographs; Two of them must be attached on the Visa Application Forms;

-To submit your journalist visa application to the Public Diplomacy, Press and Socio-Cultural Department, kindly book your appointment through :
+To submit your journalist visa application to the Public Diplomacy, Press and Socio-Cultural Department, kindly complete, sign and attached the Journalist Visa Checklist form before booking your appointment [available from Monday to Friday from 15.00 to 16.00 – except national/bank holidays] through :